brown-band/website/README.md

 To get started making updates to the website, make sure you have [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com), and [pnpm](https://pnpm.io) installed on your computer.
 I recommend using something like [nvm](https://github.com/nvm-sh/nvm) (or my favorite, [asdf](https://asdf-vm.com)), which will automatically pick up the `.node-version` file in this repository and prompt you to install that version of Node.

 In a terminal, run `git clone https://github.com/brown-band/website` to copy the website to your computer.
 Then open a terminal to the folder that this README file is in, and run `pnpm install` to install most dependencies.

+Next, copy the `.env.sample` file to `.env` and fill in the values by following the comments in the file.

-Once that finishes, you can run one of several scripts via `pnpm`:
+Once you’ve done that, you can run one of several scripts via `pnpm`:

 - <code>pnpm **start**</code>: Runs Eleventy in development mode, starting a local server and rebuilding whenever you change a file.
 Open https://localhost:8080 to view the website locally!
 - <code>pnpm **build**</code>: Runs Eleventy once, outputting the generated site in the `public` folder.
 Run this before uploading the contents of that folder to a static site host.
 (There’s typically no need for you to do this, since a new build will be automatically triggered whenever you push updated code to GitHub)